NevirapineBrand Name: Viramune XR, Viramune Other Names: NVP, extended-release nevirapine Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 Nevirapine may cause side effects.
 Most side effects from nevirapine are manageable, but a few can be serious.
-Serious side effects of nevirapine include include severe liver problems, skin rash, and skin reactions.
-The liver and skin problems can happen at any time during treatment, but the time of greatest risk is during the first 18 weeks of treatment.
-(See the WARNING above.)
+Serious side effects of nevirapine include severe liver problems, skin rash, and skin reactions.
+The liver and skin problems can happen at any time during treatment, but the risk is greater during the first 18 weeks of treatment.
+(See the WARNING box above.)

 Other possible side effects of nevirapine include:

 - (IRIS), a condition that sometimes occurs when the begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.